open-sdg/open-sdg/docs/about.md

-<h1>What is a national reporting platform?</h1>
+<h1>What is Open SDG?</h1>

-A national reporting platform (NRP) refers to an integrated web site, databases, and associated IT infrastructure to gather, host, secure, and display information.
-This platform is focused on the collection and dissemination of the Sustainable Development Goals (SDGs) indicator statistics, metadata and other related information including data sources.
-In order to conform with the UN’s [Fundamental Principles of Official Statistics](https://unstats.un.org/unsd/dnss/gp/fundprinciples.aspx), the minimum characteristics an SDG NRP should have are that it should:

-* Be managed by national statistical offices.
-* Feature official statistics and metadata according to established standard methodology.
-* Be publically accessible.
-* Allow for feedback from data users.
-* Feature open source (free) technology.
+[Open SDG](https://github.com/open-sdg/open-sdg)  is an open source, free-to-reuse platform for managing and publishing data and statistics related to the [UN Sustainable Development Goals](https://www.un.org/sustainabledevelopment/sustainable-development-goals/) (SDGs).

+It is built exclusively with open-source libraries and tools and can be hosted and maintained using free services.

+Open SDG is the result of collaboration between the UK [Office for National Statistics](https://www.ons.gov.uk/aboutus) (ONS), US government and the nonprofit [Center for Open Data Enterprise](https://www.opendataenterprise.org/) (CODE).

-# Why choose an NRP?
+# Why choose a reporting platform?

-An NRP tool facilitates national reporting by improving communication:
+Using a reporting platform such as Open SDG facilitates countries and organisations to:

-* Gather, disseminate, and track national data on the SDG indicators, including identification of data gaps.
+* Gather, disseminate, and track national or local data on the SDG indicators, including identification of data gaps.
-* Report national data to be harmonized for international purposes (i.e. global indicator database).
 * Improve access to official statistics and metadata.

+For countries, a national reporting platform also enables them to:

+* Report country national data to be harmonized for international purposes (i.e. UN global indicator database).
-* Improve communication between data providers, NSOs, custodian agencies, and other stakeholders.
+* Improve communication between data providers, National Statistics Offices (NSOs), custodian agencies, and other stakeholders.

-# What does the NRP cost?

-Absolutely nothing!
-You are free to use this platform and modify it in any way you feel is necessary to facilitate your country's or region's needs.
-This NRP is built soley upon open-source technologies and so there are no software costs.
-The only hardware costs are the machine(s) you choose to use to create your own version of this site.
-See the [quick start](quick-start.md) for details on how to set up the platform using free automation and hosting from [Github](https://github.com).
-Minimal staff time to copy, adapt, populate, and maintain the platform is also needed, and can be handled by part-time web developers, statisticians, and managers.

-# What are the IT requirements?

-For a high-level summary of the technologies used by this platform, see the [requirements page](requirements.md).

-There are ultimately two contributing users of the NRP: data managers/providers and developers.
-Data managers and providers do not need anything other than a computer with an internet connection and a web browser.
-Developers will need more software to be able to build the website on their local machine to test any changes they make before making these changes live; these requirements are detailed on the [development page](development.md).